 So what made me decide to rethink my relationship with audiobooks?
 Well, I am behind in my Goodreads reading challenge.
 Which you know if you read this blog, because I am almost always behind in my Goodreads challenge and I mention it a lot because it is STRESSFUL.
 What I needed was more time to read, but there was very little I could do in that regard.
 I read about an hour and a half every weekday, mostly on my commute to and from work on the train.
 This is enough daily reading time, in my opinion, as it ensures I can finish about one book per week.
 I could read more, but don’t want to force myself.
 Mostly because I have a job, and I have hobbies other than reading — I like to run, and write, and watch Netflix, too.
 Trying to make more time to read was going to be a rough task unless I got creative.

 I walk a lot.
 I also run a lot.
-Usually when I do these things I listen to music, but honestly sometimes I get sick of even my own playlists, despite how bomb as hell they are.
+Usually when I do these things I listen to music, but honestly sometimes I get sick of even my own playlists.
 I had the idea that I could listen to audiobooks while I’m walking around town.
 That way it wouldn’t be cutting into my train reading time.
 I didn’t actually want to replace any of the time I spent reading with listening to audiobooks.
 I wanted to replace time I spent doing other things, like listening to Taylor Swift, with more book time.
-This results in more books consumed, which results in me getting a badge on my Goodreads page about how I read lots of books in 2015, which is all I ever fuckin’ wanted.
+This results in more books consumed, which results in me getting a badge on my Goodreads page about how I read lots of books in 2015.
+Success.

 I had a problem, though: I didn’t want to buy any audiobooks, because I was still skeptical they were for me, and they can be expensive.
 What I wanted was audiobooks in a digital format that I could download onto my iPhone for free.
 Legally, of course.
 I went to my library’s Overdrive page, which is also how I get every ebook I read.
 (I have the same inclination to not buy ebooks, either.
 I don’t like to own things I can’t actually touch, because I am old?!)
 I was bummed to see the selection for audiobooks was pretty pathetic.
 The only book I could see in the Overdrive audiobook selection that I even had a slight interest in reading was The Girl with the Dragon Tattoo.
 And it’s a very slight interest.
 So I didn’t end up taking any audiobooks out from the library.